-M&IE Per Diem
+Meal and Incidental Per Diem

-The M&IE per diem must correspond to the location specified for the overnight lodging.
+The applicable CONUS and OCONUS M&IE per diem is payable to the traveler without itemization of expense or receipts and must correspond to the location of overnight lodging. https://www.gsa.gov/travel/plan-book/per-diem-rates

 M&IE Proration and Reductions